-- All funds must be used for mitigation activities. - At least 50 percent of funds must benefit most impacted and distressed areas, or MIDs, identified by HUD. - HUD must approve the state's Action Plan before funds are available. - The Action Plan will describe the needs and proposed approach for the funds. - Four public hearings will collect comments on the draft Action Plan. - The draft Action Plan will be posted online for 45 days, beginning Sept.
+- All funds must be used for mitigation activities. - Fifty percent of funding must benefit HUD-declared most impacted and distressed areas, or MIDs. - HUD must approve the state's Action Plan before funds are available. - The Action Plan will describe the needs and proposed approach for the funds. - Four public hearings will collect comments on the draft Action Plan. - The draft Action Plan will be posted online for 45 days, beginning Sept.
 26.

-HUD Most Impacted or Distressed Areas THE STATE'S RESPONSE TO FEDERAL REQUIREMENTS
+HUD Most Impacted or Distressed Areas

+FEDERAL REQUIREMENTS

 - MIDs include: East Baton Rouge,

 Livingston, Ascension, Tangipahoa,

 Ouachita, Lafayette, Vermilion,

 Acadia, Washington and St. Tammany

 parishes.

-- At least \$607 million (50 percent of these funds) must be spent in or benefit these areas.
+- About \$607 million (50 percent of these funds) will be spent in or will benefit these areas.